Metaform/edc-protocols/specifications/catalog/catalog.protocol.md

 An asset may contain 0..N [DCAT Distributions](https://www.w3.org/TR/vocab-dcat-3/#Class:Distribution).
 Each distribution must have at least one `DataService` which specifies where the distribution is obtained.
 Specifically, a `DataService` specifies the endpoint for initiating a `ContractNegotiation` and `AssetTransfer`.

-A)
-A Distribution must not have any `hasPolicy` attribute.

-B)
 A Distribution may have 0..N `hasPolicy` attributes that contain an ODRL `Offer` defining the usage control policy associated with the asset and this explicit Distribution.
 Offers must NOT contain any target attributes.
-The target of an offer is the asset associated with the containing asset entry.
-If an entry is has no associated policies (hasPolicy does not contain any offer entries), the asset is does not have any usage control policy.
+The target of an offer is the asset entry that contains the distribution.

+Support for `hasPolicy` attributes on a Distribution is optional.
+Implementations may choose not to support this feature, in which case they should return an appropriate error message to clients.

 ### 3.3 DataService